Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX A: Differential Dynamic Programming

 where $l({\bf x}_k,{\bf u}_k)$ is the running cost and $l_f({\bf x}_N)$ is the terminal cost.
 The LQR costs are quadratic given by

-where $\mathbf{q}_{k}$, $\mathbf{r}_{k}$, $Q_{k}$, $R_{k}$, and $P_{k}$ are the running weights (coefficients), $Q_{N}$ and $\mathbf{q}_{N}$ are the terminal weights, and $c$ is a constant for the quadratic expansion.
+where $\mathbf{q}_{k}$, $\mathbf{r}_{k}$, $Q_{k}$, $R_{k}$, and $P_{k}$ are the running weights (coefficients), and $Q_{N}$ and $\mathbf{q}_{N}$ are the terminal weights.
 The weight matrices, $Q_{k}$ and $R_{k}$, are positive definite and the block matrix $ $ is positive-semidefinite \cite{13}.
-The running and terminal costs are substituted into Eq. \eqref{costlqr}, and due to the symmetry in the weight matrices, the total cost is simplified to
+The costs are substituted into Eq. \eqref{costlqr}, and due to the symmetry in the weight matrices, the total cost is simplified to

 The optimal control solution is based on minimizing the cost function in terms of the control sequence which is given by